Traditional Cultural Mentoring Programs

 - A Graduation Ceremony

-This Program is run on a Thursday fortnightly within the school term at the Wyndham Aboriginal Cultural Centre.
+This Program is run on a Thursday fortnightly within the school year.

 Womens Business Means Business

 To start providing an opportunity for Aboriginal women living in the West Metro Melbourne area to heal and be culturally-strengthened, the Wayapa Wuurrk Aboriginal Wellness Foundation is inviting Expressions of Interest to participate in the Womens Business Means Business Traditional Cultural Womens Group.